 - How is salmonella infection treated?

 - How long do I need to take off work or school?

 - How can salmonella infection be prevented?

-Salmonella bacteria live in the gut of animals, so they can affect meat, chicken, eggs and milk.
-Other foods, such as fruit and vegetables, can also get contaminated through contact with faeces (poo) in soil or water.
-Infected people or animals pass Salmonella bacteria in their faeces (poo) into soil, water and food.
-The bacteria can also pass into and contaminate (make unsafe) surfaces such as toys, bathroom taps or doors and nappy change tables.
-You get infected by swallowing the bacteria.
+You can get salmonella from foods contaminated with the bacteria, such as meat, chicken, eggs, milk and fruit and vegetables.
+People or animals infected with salmonella can pass it on in their faeces (poo) into soil, water and food.
+The bacteria can also contaminate (make unsafe) surfaces such as toys, bathroom taps or doors and nappy change tables.
+Salmonella is often spread to humans in the following ways: